ElazarK/content-docs/scripts/BinarySearchPy.md

-This script searches for a binary on an endpoint using Carbon Black.
+Searches for a binary on an endpoint using Carbon Black.

 ## Script Data
 ---